Molly Williams

 First known female and Black firefighter in the U.S.

 Molly Williams (fl.
-1818) was the first known female, and first known black, firefighter in the United States.
+1818) was the first known female, and first known Black, firefighter in the United States.

 An African American, she was a slave of the New York City merchant Benjamin Aymar.
 She was affiliated with the Oceanus Engine Company #11 in lower Manhattan.
 During her time in the company, she was called Volunteer No. 11.
 Williams made a distinguished presence in her sturdy work clothes of calico dress and checked apron.
 Her service was noted particularly during the blizzard of 1818.
 Male firefighters were scarce due to a cholera outbreak, but Williams took her place with the men on the dragropes and pulled the pumper to the fire through the deep snow.

-When asked, Williams always replied: "‘I belongs to ole ‘Leven; I allers runs wid dat ole bull-gine.’"
+When asked about her firefighting service, Williams always replied: "‘I belongs to ole ‘Leven; I allers runs wid dat ole bull-gine.’"